 Gestational Diabetes Testing

-Gestational diabetes is a type of diabetes that occurs during your pregnancy and goes away after the birth of your baby.
-This condition affects 6-7% of pregnancies.
+Gestational diabetes is a type of diabetes that occurs during pregnancy and affects around 8% of pregnancies.
 The glucose challenge screening is a preliminary test to evaluate how your body processes sugar.
-Insulin resistance often starts around week 20, and you take this screening test between 24-28 weeks.
-While the glucose challenge screening is a standard routine test in the United States, you may test sooner if you are at high risk.
-During the test, you are asked to drink a sweet liquid of glucose (sugar) within five minutes and then will have blood drawn one hour after having the drink.
+Insulin resistance often starts around week 20, and you take this screening test between 24-28 weeks or sooner if you are at high risk.
+The glucose challenge screening test requires a blood sample.
+Then you drink a sweet glucose liquid (50g) within five minutes, and give another blood sample one hour later.

 RhoGAM

 In addition to your blood type, you have a positive or negative Rh factor.
-If you are Rh-negative and your baby’s father is Rh-positive, your baby may be Rh-positive.
-This means incompatibility is possible when your blood and your baby’s blood are mixed.
-Usually, this doesn’t happen.
-An injury, like a car accident, could cause your and your baby’s blood to come into contact.
-This can also occur if you have a miscarriage, if you have an external cephalic version, a procedure to try and flip a breech baby, with an invasive test like amniocentesis or CVS, or during the birth process with interventions like using forceps, a vacuum, or a cesarean section.
+If you are Rh-negative and your baby is Rh-positive, then you have an Rh incompatibility.
+If your Rh-negative blood is exposed to your baby’s Rh-positive blood, your blood reacts by producing antibodies that can attack and destroy your baby’s Rh-positive blood cells.
+Usually, this does not happen.
+An injury, such as a car accident, can cause your blood and your baby’s blood to mix.
+This can also occur in situations, such as a miscarriage, an external cephalic version (a procedure to turn a breech baby), an invasive test like amniocentesis or CVS, or during birth if interventions like forceps, vacuum assistance, or a cesarean section are used.

 Vaccines

 Vaccines are a very controversial and complex topic.
 The choice to get vaccinated is a decision you should make with your doctor or midwife.
 If you have questions or concerns about any vaccine, please bring them up with your care provider.
-Vaccines should be given with informed consent, ultimately, your decision to get vaccinated.
+Vaccines should be given with informed consent.
+This means you are aware of all the risks and benefits, and you can opt in or opt out.

-There are multiple vaccines that the American College of Obstetricians and Gynecologists recommend during pregnancy.
+There are multiple vaccines that the American College of Obstetricians and Gynecologists recommends during pregnancy.
 Vaccines during pregnancy protect you and allow you to pass antibodies to your baby before they are born.
 Two vaccines (COVID-19 and influenza) are available in any trimester.
-Some expecting mothers and care providers may avoid vaccines during the first trimester because this period is critical to development.
-If you decline the flu or COVID-19 vaccine in the first trimester, your doctor or midwife will likely offer or suggest these vaccines in the second trimester.
+If you declined the flu or COVID-19 vaccine in the first trimester, your doctor or midwife will likely offer or suggest these vaccines in the second trimester.

 To-Do Items for the Second Trimester